 If your test results for COVID-19 are positive, this means that COVID-19 (coronavirus) was found in your test and you have been diagnosed with a COVID-19 infection.

 Do not panic.
-For most people who test positive, COVID-19 produces mild symptoms, such as sore throat, fever and runny nose.
+For most people who test positive, COVID-19 produces mild to moderate symptoms, such as sore throat, fever, fatigue, cough and runny nose.
 Only a small number of patients get a severe illness.

 If you have not already done so, please isolate yourself at home right away.
 You must stay in isolation for at least 5 days even if you do not have any symptoms.
 Day 0 is your first day of symptoms.
 If you don’t have symptoms, day 0 is the date of your positive test.

 You can stop home isolation when all of the following conditions are met:

 - It’s been at least 24 hours since you had a fever without taking a fever-reducing medication (such as Acetaminophen or Ibuprofen) and

 - It’s been at least 24 hours since you experienced an improvement in symptoms (e.g., cough, shortness of breath) and

 - At least 5 days have passed since your symptoms first started, or since you tested positive, if you are asymptomatic and never develop symptoms.

 If you meet the above conditions and end your home isolation, you must continue to wear a mask outside of your home for an additional 5 days.

 Use the CDC’s Quarantine and Isolation Calculator for more guidance on COVID-19 isolation.